TI 89 for Statistics > TI 89 Hypothesis Testing

 TI 89 Hypothesis Testing Overview

 The TI 89 takes away the tedium of the calculations, allowing you to concentrate on the meaning of the testing.
-You will usually be testing an alternate hypothesis.
+You will usually be working on your alternate hypothesis.
 For example, you think that average weights have gone up or down and you want to test your new hypothesis.
-It’s important that you understand and can state the hypothesis, because otherwise the results (even from a calculator), have no meaning.
-See: How to State the Null Hypothesis.
+It’s important that you understand and can state the null hypothesis, because otherwise the results (even from a calculator), have no meaning.

 TI 89 Hypothesis Testing on a Mean

-Sample problem: Fifty years ago, middle school students at a local school had a mean height (μ) of 5ft 4 inches with a standard deviation (σ) of 2.4 inches.
+Example problem: Fifty years ago, middle school students at a local school had a mean height (μ) of 5ft 4 inches with a standard deviation (σ) of 2.4 inches.
 You want to test the hypothesis that the mean has increased over the last 50 years.
 You take a random sample of 30 students and find their mean is 65.11 with a standard deviation of 2.26569.
-At α=0.05, can you conclude that their mean height has increase based on this information?
+At an alpha level of α = 0.05, can you conclude that their mean height has increase based on this information?

 Step 1: Press APPS and scroll to the Stats/List Editor.
 Press ENTER.